-It is exciting and rewarding to serve as the present of Delta Theta Sigma Alpha chapter here at The Ohio State University!
-It is a wonderful place to study.
+It is exciting and rewarding to serve as the president of Delta Theta Sigma Alpha chapter here at The Ohio State University!

 The brotherhood of Delta Theta Sigma is composed of elite agriculture majors from all over the United States.
 The national Delta Theta Sigma network includes seven chapters through Penn State University, Wisconsin University, University of Minnesota, Wilmington College of Ohio, University of Wisconsin River Falls, and University of Minnesota Crookston.
 Brothers share common interests in agriculture, sports, rural life, and outdoor recreation.
 A majority of the members come from farm backgrounds or rural areas, which provides common bonds through experiences.

 Delta Theta Sigma is located a half block away from The Ohio State University.
 We are on thirteenth avenue, just down the street from the Ohio Union.
 Just about everywhere on campus is within walking distance.
 There are also many different bus hubs located near us such as CABS and COTA that allow you to get across campus or access the great city of Columbus.
 We are also located near many restaurants and other stores needed to fulfill student needs.